oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Other Authorization Methods

-The authorization server MAY support any suitable HTTP authentication scheme matching its security requirements.
+The authorization server MAY support any suitable authentication scheme matching its security requirements.
 When using other authentication methods, the authorization server MUST define a mapping between the client identifier (registration record) and